NIEGS/CSST104-Finals-CSB05/README.md

 # CSST104-Finals-CSB05
-Niegos Baron Denver, Bercades John Richard, Venancio Nicko
+This is our Final Exam in CSST-104 Machine Learning 2 Name : Niegos Baron Denver D. Bercades John Richard L. and Venancio Nicko A.